abdulkcodes/Demo-Project/README.md

 First attempt at a github repo.
 <br/> I am trying to see how github works
 <br/> This is a second update

+## Subheader
+This was done on VS Code